GaelynJackson/freecodecamp-fullstackdeveloper-projects/README.md

-build-a-recipe-page: basic HTML code for a static webpage for a recipe for tonkatsu
+build-a-recipe-page: basic HTML code to familarize self with the basics of HTML for a static webpage.
-build-a-travel-agency-page: basic HTML code for a static webpage for a fictious travel agency for trips to Britian.
+build-a-travel-agency-page: basic HTML code with an emphasis on adding images to a static webpage.